rarebreed/decipher/README.md

 scala3's enums, unions, intersections, using clauses, given clauses, HKT, type lambdas and many other new features, scala3 seems not only easier to learn than scala2, but more expressive and ergonomic.

-Kotlin is trying to appease web and mobile developers by permitting both compilation to JS, and compile to native code.
-But honestly, typescript is superior to kotlin in several ways, and is just easier to integrate with existing JS modules.
-And if I am going to write native code, it has to be in rust (who needs a garbage collector or runtime?).
-Since Jetbrains seems to be focusing a lot on multiplatform development, language features itself has taken a backseat.
+Kotlin is trying to appease web and mobile developers by permitting both compilation to JS and native code.
+But honestly, typescript is just a better choice for js, due to much easier integration with existing JS modules and a more powerful type system.
+And if I am going to write native code, it hasto be in rust (who needs a garbage collector or runtime?).
+Since Jetbrains seems to be focusing a lot on multiplatform development, language features itself seem to have taken a backseat.

 Plus, it helps that a lot of the code we will be working on is for spark applications.
 Currently, spark does not yet support scala 2.13.4+ but it soon will.
 Once this happens, we can write scala3